tingxia/brownHome/README.md

 # brownHome
-### Backend Service Set up:
+### Backend Service Setup:
-	run "npm install" to get dependencies.
-No need to track them in git. run "node loader.js" to install and populate database.
+1. run "npm install" to get dependencies.
+No need to track them in git.
+2. run "node loader.js" to install and populate database.
 The database will be under /data.

 ### To run Backend Server:
 1. ngrok:  Install ngrok to mask localhost to a https or http url for testing purpose with api_ai.